SunsetRay/mySite/content/authors/admin/_index.md

 title: Ziyan Luo
 email: z5luo@ucsd.edu
 ---
-Ziyan Luo is an incoming student at UCSD.
-His research interests mainly include Reinforcement Learning, Data Mining, Information Retrieval, Natural Language Processing and Machine Learning.
+Ziyan Luo is an incoming student at UCSD, MSCS.
+His research interests mainly include **Reinforcement Learning, Data Mining, Information Retrieval, Recommender System, Natural Language Processing (especially NLG) and Machine Learning**.

 He was a research intern at MSRA (SRG, Bing), and a research assitant at Tsinghua University.

+He is a music enthusiast who loves to create various genres of music with intended themes, [here](https://soundcloud.com/sunsetray) is his music portfolio.
+He also enjoys playing billiard, tennis, table tennis and music games.